hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-This blog post describes the detailed process to integrate K8sGPT serving a local LLM model as an AI backend to Kubernetes (K8s) clusters in HPE GreenLake for Private Cloud Enterprise.
-It explores the convergence of K8s and AI for diagnosing and triaging issues in K8s clusters and reporting back with suggestions to fix the issues.
+This blog post describes the detailed process to integrate [K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) serving a local LLM model as an AI backend to Kubernetes (K8s) clusters in HPE GreenLake for Private Cloud Enterprise.
+It explores the convergence of K8s and AI for diagnosing and triaging issues in K8s clusters and reporting back with suggestions from AI backend to fix the issues.

 ### Overview